Use 401k to Buy House

 Can I use my 401k to buy a house?

 Yes, you can use 401k to buy a house by withdrawing money from the 401k account or taking a loan from the account.
-A 401(k) loan is limited on how much you can borrow.
+A 401(k) loan is limited to how much you can borrow.
 Usually, you can borrow up to 50% of your vested balance, with a maximum loan amount of $50,000.

 401k First time home buyer